ENSpunks/Causal-Relativity-Public-/README.md

 **Interactions in a 2-Body System**

-Alice's Primary Spheres Relative to Bob: When Bob enters Alice's vicinity, their causal spheres begin to interact:
+Alice's Primary Spheres Relative to Bob:  When Bob enters Alice's vicinity, their causal spheres begin to interact.

 Mass Interaction: Alice's mass sphere influences Bob's space, causing gravitational attraction or repulsion based on their relative positions.

 Light Interaction: Alice's light shell interacts with Bob's causal sphere, potentially affecting Bob's perception of light from Alice due to spatial curvature.

 Gravity Interaction: The gravity spheres overlap, leading to changes in the spatial curvature around both Alice and Bob, affecting their trajectories and potentially leading to phenomena like frame-dragging or tidal forces.

 Bob's Primary Spheres Relative to Alice: Similarly, Bob's mass, light, and gravity spheres interact with Alice's.
 Bob's mass curves space around Alice, his light affects her light sphere, and his gravity interacts with Alice's, creating a dynamic system where energy and mass are exchanged spatially.

-Interactions in an N-Body System
+Interactions in an N-Body System:

-Multiple Entities: In a system with multiple entities, each individual's causal sphere overlaps with others:
+Multiple Entities: In a system with multiple entities, each individual's causal sphere overlaps with others.

 Overlapping Causal Spheres: Each entity's mass, light, and gravity spheres contribute to a complex spatial environment.
 The interaction of these spheres leads to collective gravitational effects, light bending, and energy distributions.

 Spatial Dynamics: The resultant spatial dynamics can explain phenomena like the formation of gravitational wells, the bending of light paths, and the spatial distribution of energy, all without invoking time as a separate dimension.
 Each entity's influence is felt through the spatial overlap of their causal spheres.

 #### **Causal Sphere Diagram**